sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 	* **March 18th, 2017:**
 		* **Fixed:** When your site embeds external services like YouTube, the crawler no longer crashes.
 	* **April 1st, 2017:**
-		* **Fixed:** When your metadata favicon isn't output by WordPress, it can now also be detected.
+		* **Fixed:** When your metadata favicon isn't outputted by WordPress, it can now also be detected.
 	* **May 7th, 2017:**
 		* **Added:** Only the root file is now checked, rather than subdirectories.
 	* **May 14th, 2017:**